Xyfir/Documentation/ptorx/tos.md

 ## License

-Unless otherwise stated, Ptorx and/or its licensors own the intellectual property rights for all material on Ptorx All intellectual property rights are reserved.
+Unless otherwise stated, Ptorx and/or its licensors own the intellectual property rights for all material on Ptorx.
+All intellectual property rights are reserved.
 You may view and/or print pages from https://ptorx.com/ for your own personal use subject to restrictions set in these terms and conditions.

 You must not:
 - Republish material from https://ptorx.com/